- 1 The Survival Axe

 Synthetic handles are popular in modern axes.
 They’re light and can be stronger than wooden handles.
 A synthetic handle on a survival axe represents the best compromise between weight and strength, but axes designed with a synthetic handle can’t often have their handles easily replaced.

 In my opinion, wooden handles are the way to go since they can usually be replaced with relative ease if they happen to break.

 A good survival axe should feel good to you when held in the hand.
 The weight should be centered just below the head of the axe to aid in chopping and carving.
 The handle should be comfortable and not feel slick.
 Ideally, there will be a swell at the end of the handle to help prevent the axe from accidentally slipping out of your hands.

 This really comes down to personal preference.
 You may prefer a rougher handle to prevent it from slipping, while others prefer a smoother handle that feels more comfortable to them.

-The Different Uses for a Survival Axe
+The Different Uses for an Axe

 A good axe will fill many roles in your survival kit.

 Chopping is one of the most obvious uses for an axe.
 You should try to strike the wood at a 45-degree angle to be the most effective in your cuts.
 A full sized axe will allow you to tackle larger trees.
 If you have a hatchet or tomahawk you’ll be best served by going after smaller dead standing trees.